togglebit/ArduinoDUE_OBD_FreeRunningCAN/readme.md

         - the OBD2 has only beent tested on one vehicle so far with 11-bit identifiers
         - To create an OBD PID that does not yet exist see the relevant enums in the OBD2.h file.
         - Thanks to collin80 for developing the original due_can.* libraries and ivanseidel for developoing the DUETimer libraries
+        - When in doubt, check your wiring and termination resistors ;)

 ### Hardware Information